What are the best things to do in Esquel, and which day trips are actually worth building into your Patagonia itinerary?

 Los Alerces National Park

 First up, we have a day trip to Los Alerces National Park.
-This park is set in the Andes Mountains of northern Patagonia and its western boundary coincides with the Chilean border.
+This park is set in the Andes Mountains of northern Patagonia and its western boundary is the Chilean border.

-The park consists of Valdivian forest and is home to hanging glaciers, snowcapped mountains, alpine meadows, and lakes and rivers that shift from turquoise to emerald.
+The park consists of Valdivian forest and is home to hanging glaciers, snowcapped mountains, and lakes and rivers that shift from turquoise to emerald.
+Los Alerces is my favourite national park in northern Patagonia and one that I have visited multiple times via all its entry points.

-Some of the park highlights include trekking to the Torrecillas Glacier, kayaking on the Río Arrayanes, cruising the waters of Lake Menéndez, and meeting a grandfather Alerce tree that is over 2,600 years old!
+Some of the park highlights include trekking to the Torrecillas Glacier, kayaking on the Río Arrayanes, cruising the waters of Lake Menéndez, and seeing the grandfather Alerce tree that is over 2,600 years old!

 Piedra Parada